-While New Mexico is known as a leader in using geothermal energy, the Earth’s abundant activity has also led to the creation of many hot springs throughout the state, like those found in Taos.
+The earth’s abundant geothermal activity has also led to the creation of many hot springs throughout the state, like those found in Taos.
+Consider visiting these mineral-soaking spots on your next trip to New Mexico.

 Here are the local hot springs close to Taos, NM, in no particular order: